 • Check your vegetable garden daily for water needs.
 Fertilize weekly, as these plants are heavy feeders and need fertilizer weekly.
 Keep watch for disease and insect infestations.and eggplant.

 • Harvest vegetables and fruits in the morning.
-Place the harvest in a cool place to prevent deterioration of taste and quality.
+Place the harvest in a cool place to prevention deterioration of taste and quality.

 • Donate some of your extra produce to a local food bank.

-• Summer is the time to fertilize your warm-season grass lawn.
+• Summer is the time to fertilize your warm season grass lawn.
 Don’t fertilize your fescue lawn until fall.
-Fertilizing now makes fescue more susceptible to disease problems. • Summer is the time for post-emergent weed control.
-It’s too late for pre-emergent weed herbicides—the seeds have already germinated.
+Fertilizing now makes fescue more susceptible to disease problems.

 • Manage your lawn watering needs through the Turf Irrigation Water Management Program at NC State.
 The program calculates and tracks watering requirements based on current weather data.
 Details at www.turffiles.ncsu.edu.